lanl/PyBNF/docs/installation.rst

 PyBNF runs simulations of `SBML`_ models using `libroadrunner`_, which is installed automatically through ``pip`` as part of PyBNF installation.

-To work with SBML files, it is useful to install software such as `Copasi`_ that is capable of reading and writing models in SBML format.
+To work with SBML files, it is useful to install software such as `COPASI`_ that is capable of reading and writing models in SBML format.